 All of a baby’s body systems must work together in a new way after birth.
 Sometimes a baby has a hard time adjusting to life outside the mother’s body.
 Health checks can help determine if a baby is doing well or having problems.
-These include the Apgar test, done 1 minute and 5 minutes after birth.
+These include the Apgar test, which is done 1 minute and 5 minutes after birth.

 Clear the baby’s airways of fluid or mucus

 Help the baby breathe

 Newborn babies who may have trouble at birth include those:

 Who have a mother with a health condition, such as diabetes, high blood pressure, or an infection

 Fortunately for these babies, special care is available.
 Newborn babies who need intensive medical attention are often admitted into a special area of the hospital called the neonatal intensive care unit (NICU).
 The NICU combines advanced technology and trained healthcare professionals to provide specialized care for the tiniest patients.
 NICUs may also have intermediate or continuing care areas.
 These are for babies who aren’t as sick but need specialized nursing care.
 Some hospitals don’t have trained staff or a NICU.
 In that case, babies may need to be moved to another hospital.